awsdocs/aws-mobile-developer-guide/doc_source/how-to-android-sdk-setup.rst

 #.
 Log in to the `Amazon Cognito Console <https://console.aws.amazon.com/cognito/home>`__ and click
    :guilabel:`Manage Federated Identities`, then :guilabel:`Create new identity pool`.

 #.
-Enter a name for your Identity Pool and check the checkbox to enable access to unauthenticated
+Enter a name for your Identity Pool and check the check box to enable access to unauthenticated
    identities.
 Click :guilabel:`Create Pool` to create your identity pool.

 #.
 Click :guilabel:`Allow` to create the two default roles associated with your identity pool